How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 Step 18

-Select Yes if you want other additional media to be scanned in Package Manager edit because you downloaded the full ISO image, or No if you don’t.
+Select Yes if you want other additional media to be scanned in Package Manager edit because you downloaded the complete ISO image, or No if you don’t.

 Bypass Scanning Additional Installation Media